tejendra9068/Nadi-Pariksha/README.md

 Tejendra Singh – BCA 2nd Year, Sharda University, Agra

+👨‍🏫 Mentor

+Dr. Manish Baboo Agarwal
+Faculty Mentor & Academic Guide
+Department of Computer Applications
+Sharda University, Agra

+🙏 Acknowledgment

+The authors would like to express their sincere gratitude to Dr. Manish Baboo Agarwal for his valuable guidance, technical insights, and continuous encouragement throughout the development of this project.
+His mentorship played a crucial role in aligning the system design with both academic rigor and practical applicability in the field of digital healthcare and Ayurvedic diagnostics.

+🔹 Where to place this in README?

 📜 License

 This project is intended for academic, research, and educational purposes.